rantahar/introduction-to-mpi/_episodes/05-parallel-paradigms.md

 computer supports a parallel file system, each CPU (or core) reads the correct data from one file, computes and writes out the result to one file in correct order.

-Both data parallel and message passing achieves the following, logically.
+In the end, both data parallel and message passing logically achieve the following,

 ![Each rank has it's own data]({{ page.root }}{% link files/dataparallel.png %})